 Everest Challenge Pre-Race Update 8 (2011)

-Related: Eastern Sierra, Everest Challenge, Hard Core, Rides, Rock Creek
+Related: Eastern Sierra, Everest Challenge, hard core, peak bagging, Rides, Rock Creek

 These are details sent by race organizers, with attention drawn via highlighting to key points and certain items not relevant to the race omitted.

 The Everest Challenge Bicycle Stage Race and Fun Ride has some rules that are different from other events.
 Please read under RACE RULES for the details.
 This deserves your attention.

 Stage 1 will run backwards from the traditional route.
 Millpond to South Lake first, then back by Millpond, to Pine Creek, and finishing at Mosquito Flat at the top of Rock Creek Rd.
 Read #3 below for more about this.
 The course will be very well marked.
 We will talk about the course at the Friday meeting.
 Plan on being there, ok?

 Naturally, we have a copy of the USA Cycling Rulebook.
 We expect you do too, so you know what you are supposed to do.
 But there are a couple of issues that are really important at the EC.